JNRowe/bleeter/README.rst

 ------------

 ``bleeter`` requires Python_ v2.6 or above. ``bleeter``'s mandatory dependencies
-outside of the standard library are the configobj_, notify-python_, pygobject_ and tweepy_ packages.
+outside of the standard library are the configobj_, notify-python_, pygtk_ and tweepy_ packages.

-If you wish to use the systray_ icon you'll also need pygtk_, if you do not wish to use the systray_ icon you'll need PIL_ for processing the user icons.

 If you wish to use the URL expansion option for shortened links, you will need urlunshort_.